zama-ai/awesome-zama/SUPPORTING.md

-# Supporting Guide to Zama AI GitHub Organization
+# Supporting Guide to Zama AI

 The guide as a central hub, and sequences content across repos for assimilation: start with "why FHE matters," move to "core tools," then "applications," and end with "advanced engagement."
 Each section includes: